Engel & Völkers

 ROI in Dubai’s real estate market

-Dubai’s real estate market is undergoing a period of rapid growth, With countless reasons to invest in Dubai real estate, the emirate is attracting property investors from across the globe.
+Dubai’s real estate market is undergoing a period of rapid growth, with countless reasons to invest in Dubai real estate, the emirate is attracting property investors from across the globe.

 For investors, Dubai offers a unique combination of high rental yields, tax-free income, diverse property options and the potential for long-term capital appreciation.

 However, when considering what is ROI in real estate, particularly in Dubai, it is vital to understand that market conditions, investor demand and the type of property that you choose to invest in can significantly impact the return on investment.
-For example, the Dubai real estate ROI, can differ a lot based on the community that you invest in, with prime communities like Downtown Dubai and Dubai Marina potentially offering higher returns due to their desirability and consistent demand.
+For example, the Dubai real estate ROI can differ a lot based on the community that you invest in, with prime communities like Downtown Dubai and Dubai Marina potentially offering higher returns due to their desirability and consistent demand.

 What is ROI & how to calculate it?

-Return on investment = (Net Profit / Investment Cost) x 100
+Formula: ROI = (Net Profit ÷ Investment Cost) × 100

-ROI = (150,000/1,000,000) *100 = 15%
+ROI = (150,000 ÷ 1,000,000) × 100 = 15 percent

 Factors affecting ROI in Dubai